History of MCC & Open Table MCC

 Clergy Formation

-As aforementioned, Rev Myke Sotero has completed his Master of Divinity in Ecumenical Theological Seminary (ETS) in Baguio, in March of 2015.
-Rev Fr Noel Bordador, an Episcopalian Priest, was instrumental in the completion of Ptr Myke’s theological education.
-He was then ordained and licensed as a clergy person in MCC by Rev Elder Darlene Garner in September 2015.
-In 2016, Rev Myke was appointed by Rev Elder Darlene as the Network Leader for the MCC Philippines Network.
+Rev. Myke Sotero of MCC Metro Baguio completed his Master of Divinity at the Ecumenical Theological Seminary (ETS) in Baguio in March 2015.
+He was ordained and licensed as a clergy member of MCC by Rev. Elder Garner in September 2015.
+In 2016, Rev. Sotero was appointed as the network leader for the MCC Philippines Network.

-Pastor Kakay of MCCQC is the recipient of the Ken Martin and Tom Cole Scholarship under MCC’s Asia Pacific Initiative (API) in June of 2012, which allowed her to enter seminary and has funded 3 semesters of her Master of Divinity (MDiv) education and formation.
-Pastor Kakay Pamaran has competed her Master of Divinity on April of 2016 from Union Theological (UTS) Seminary in Dasmarinas, Cavite.
+In June 2012, Pastor Kakay Pamaran of MCCQC received the Ken Martin and Tom Cole Scholarship under MCC API, which funded three semesters of her Master of Divinity education and formation.
+She completed her program in April 2016 at Union Theological Seminary (UTS) in Dasmarinas, Cavite.

-Joseph San Jose also from MCCQC used his own savings to start his seminary education and formation.
-In June of 2014 he also entered Union Theological Seminary (UTS) to pursue his MDiv.
-He graduated as the only Summa Cum Laude of his graduating class, 6th of April, 2018.
-He also received 3 special awards, in Church and Society, Biblical Studies and Liturgy.
-His seminary education and formation was mostly financed by the generosity of individual donors and sponsors, from friends locally and internationally, from two one-time scholarship grants from UTS and from Crave MCC in Australia.
+Rev. Joseph San Jose, also from MCCQC, began his seminary education at UTS using his own savings to pursue a Master of Divinity.
+He graduated on April 6, 2018, as the summa cum laude of his class and received three special awards in Church and Society, Biblical Studies, and Liturgy.
+His seminary journey was largely supported by individual donors and sponsors, along with two one-time scholarship grants—one from UTS and another from Crave MCC in Australia.

-Rev. Joseph San Jose was formally ordained by no less than the founder of MCC, Rev. Elder Troy Perry on November 24, 2019 – the Solemnity of Christ, the Sovereign.
-Rev. Joseph’s ordination was held in Founders MCC, the founding and mother Church of MCC in Los Angeles California.
-The Bayanihan Filipino Community made all the preparations for the said ordination and the worship service was facilitated and served by volunteers of Bayanihan
+Rev. Joseph San Jose was ordained by the founder of MCC, Rev. Elder Troy Perry, on November 24, 2019, during the Solemnity of Christ, the Sovereign.
+The ordination took place at Founders MCC, the founding and mother church of MCC in Los Angeles, California.
+The Bayanihan Filipino Community organized the event, with the worship service facilitated and served by its volunteers.

 A Period of Decline and Another Transition